joflink/FEDLORAsemble/README.md

 A modular, production-ready system combining **federated learning**, **LoRA fine-tuning**, and a **TGI-powered Mixture of Experts (MoE)** architecture for efficient, domain-specialized inference.

+Quick way to start testing:
+Test
+Install dockerfile and requirments (libraries)

+py .\Berttest.py to test a Bertrouter model

+py .\start_tgi_moe.py to test the tgi system, (for this the docker need to be up and running)

 ---

 ## 🌟 Key Features